sanasaleemm/APIAutomation/README.md

    * This can be achieved if the system/computer has installed & configured allure to run the test cases locally
    * If allure is installed then do the following for detailed reporting results
        * Open the IDE terminal (intelliJ) and run this command ---> **allure serve ./allure-results/**

+***PLEASE NOTE: The test cases are running smoothly by executing them using any of the above mentioned above ways.
+So in any case of failure please do check all the required configurations***